lenincompres/DOM.js/README.md

 ## More DOM.let() and element.let()

+DOM.let() creates elements without attaching them to the DOM.

-This method allows you to set the value of an elements property.
+This method allows you to set the value of an element's property.
 And it allows you to set this value based on the current value of the property.

 ```javascript
 document.body.let('backgroundColor', 'red');